-There’s the ‘h-word’, to see if you’re a closet homosexual, and someone surreptitiously looks at you salaciously, notwithstanding bristling moustache and bulging paunch, inadvertently outing himself.
-Then your expert in kinky sex, baulking at something as lame as gay sex, will raise the ‘p-word’: "You know, we've never seen him in adult company, perhaps he is a, p..".
+There’s the ‘h-word’, to see if you’re a closet homosexual, and someone gives you a surreptitious glance which is grossly salacious , notwithstanding bristling moustache and bulging paunch, inadvertently outing himself.
+Then your expert in kinky sex, baulking at something as lame as gay sex, will raise the ‘p-word’, “You know, we’ve never seen him in adult company, perhaps he is a, p..”.

 Stifle your rage.
 Later he’s going to ‘accidentally’ get hurt in the groin.
 He raised the stakes, now somebody brings in the ‘b-word’.
 You know you’re accused of bestiality because of the juvenile tittering and chatter of sheep, cows, giraffes, rhinos…

 Knowing what a respectable image you cut in corporate circles, somebody will raise the hated ‘c-word’.
 They abandon their perverted imaginations and choose a bakra to ask me what must be answered at all costs.